 The tone and speed of your message can change based on the communication you are sending.
 There are various reasons a patient may need you to slow your speech or raise the volume of your voice.

 It isn’t always easy to be direct with communication, especially if it’s a difficult subject for the one receiving the information.
 But it is generally necessary.
 As a nurse, you don’t want patients or family members to have to guess what you are thinking.
 If there are certain restrictions or rules, communicate these clearly and in a direct manner for the health and safety of your patient.

-At the end of the day, communicating effectively will play an instrumental role in your job.
+At the end of the day, communicating effectively will play an instrumental role in your job at Clipboard Health.
 As information passes between doctors, patients, coworkers, and family members, the responsibility to correctly relay and interpret routinely falls on the nurse.
 Providing the best care possible cannot happen without effective communication in nursing.
 While you likely learned about communication in your formal training for your career, practice will aid you in your efforts to improve.